 Paul “firmly believe[s] that making people laugh at themselves and think in a new way about the world is a good way to help them escape while, hopefully, gaining some perspective on what they are escaping from.”

 According to the Cincinnati Enquirer, “An hour spent with master storyteller Paul Strickland is an hour well spent and one which you shouldn’t miss.

-Sheila Arnold lives in Hampton, Virginia and is the CEO and Lead Performer of History’s Alive.
+Sheila Arnold lives in Hampton, Virginia and is the CEO and lead performer of “History’s Alive.”
 Her major focus is performing, managing and marketing this business.
 She has given over 600 presentations to schools, churches, professional organizations and museums in 26 states.
-She also contracts with Colonial Williamsburg Foundation to present Historic Character Interpretation and to teach teachers at their Summer Teachers’ Institute.
-She tells a variety of stories — “whatever fits good in my mouth”— which includes but is not limited to original stories, folktales, tall tales, African-American tales, multicultural, historical and personal stories.
-Sheila has been performing since she was eight years old and been writing poems, plays, fiction and songs since 7th grade.
-She has twice been a featured “regional” storyteller at the Colonial Williamsburg Storytelling Festival and a featured teller at the National Storytelling Festival in Jonesborough, Tennessee.
+She also contracts with Colonial Williamsburg to present Historic Character Interpretation and to teach at the Summer Teachers Institute.
+She tells a variety of stories — “whatever fits good in my mouth”— which include but are not limited to original stories, folktales, tall tales, African American tales, multicultural, historical and personal stories.
+She has been a featured “regional” storyteller at the Colonial Williamsburg Storytelling Festival and a featured teller at the National Storytelling Festival in Jonesborough, Tennessee.